How To: Adjusting NBA Teams' Offensive and Defensive Ratings using Strength of Schedule

 - We import the necessary modules from tenacity:

-: to wait for a certain amount of fixed time before retrying.
-The number I use is0.6
+retry: decorator to enable retries on the functionstop_after_attempt: to define the maximum number of attempts.
+I set it as5wait_fixed: to wait for a certain amount of fixed time before retrying.
+The number I use is0.6seconds as recommended by the authors of thenba_api

 - We add the

-decorator with the necessary options to theget_boxscores
+retrydecorator with the necessary options to theget_boxscoresfunction, which has thetryexceptblock to handle errors

 =